 My Approach to Helping

 Dr. Nightingale has been practicing for over 30 years.
 You may listen to her counseling philosophy on SoundCloud.com.
 She uses a Brief Therapy model to help clients with depression, anxiety and relationship concerns.
 She is one of the few therapists licensed both as a Psychologist (PhD level) and as a Marriage, Family, Child Therapist (Masters level).
 Her self-help books are available on Amazon.
 She is the past-director of psychiatric hospital and chemical dependency programs.
-You may read her blog articles on many issues.
+You may read her blog articles here on many therapy issues.
 Her conference lectures focus on relationship communication and parenting skills.
 She's known for her humor, compassion and dedication to helping clients attain practical solutions in a supportive environment.
 She uses homework assignments to facilitate progress between therapy sessions for clients who want to get the most out of their treatment.
 To remain enthusiastic in her field and to bring clients the most up-to-date treatment methods, she invests over 200 hours annually in continuing education and specialized training.
-Her interactive books for kids dealing with their parents' divorce can be found on Amazon.
+Her self help books can be found on Amazon.

 It takes courage to start therapy and begin the changes that will lead to a better life.
 Dr. Nightingale respects how difficult the first few steps can be.
 Searching the internet and reading these bios is a good start.
 The next step is to call and ask any questions you may have, and then schedule an appointment.
-Therapy can provide practical, straightforward tools that you may use to make changes.
-You deserve the support of a caring and experienced professional as you face the things you'd like to change about your life.
+Therapy can provide practical, straightforward tools that you may then use to make positive changes.
+You deserve the support of a caring and experienced professional as you face the things you'd like to improve about your life.
 If you feel stuck, please reach out to a licensed therapist.
 You deserve a new start.

 More Info About My Practice